 Make Education Effective and Relevant

 An exploration of the ACCME expectation for alignment between educational activities and the professional competencies as defined by CME stakeholders and healthcare leaders, with Dion Richetti, ACCME Vice President for Accreditation & Recognition.
-This video was produced to be used in conjunction with participation in the ACCME's CME as a Bridge to Quality™ Accreditation Workshop.
+This video was produced to be used in conjunction with participation in the Accreditation Workshop.

 The wealth of research in adult education helps educators understand of how adults learn and improve over time.
 This educational literature is the foundation of ACCME’s expectations for accredited CME providers.
 And, these research insights form the basis of our requirements that guide planning effective CME activities.
 Two of these expectations are, first that you deliberately choose educational methods that match the impact you would like your educational intervention to have, and second, that you align your educational activities with professional competencies articulated by stakeholders and leaders in medicine and health care.